 Heat Pump

 Heat pumps are high-efficiency home HVAC systems that bring in warm air in the winter and produce cool air in the summer.
 They work by transferring heat between indoor and outdoor environments, but their cooling function works on the same principle as other types of air conditioning.
-The price range for these systems is large—anywhere from $3,000–$20,000—because there are many different types with different power sources.
+The price range for a heat pump is anywhere from $3,000–$20,000 because there are many different types with different power sources.

 How Much Does Window AC Installation Cost?